derjust/BigData/README.md

 ```

 ## Output Logic 1 - Only Aggregators
-For the New York weather, the minimum and maximum temperatur is just aggregator using Min and Max aggregators:
+For the New York weather, the minimum and maximum temperature is simply aggregated using Min and Max aggregators:

 ```java
 package com.sungard.advtech;